open5e/open5e/source/monsters/tome-of-beasts/A/nihileth-aboleth/nihilith.rst

 **Enslave (3/day):** The nihileth targets one creature it can see within 30 ft. of it.
-The target must succeed on a DC 14 Wisdom saving throw or be magically charmed by the nihileth until the nihileth dies or until it is on a different plane of existence from the target.
+The target must succeed on a DC 14 Wisdom saving throw or be magically :ref:`srd:charmed` by the nihileth until the nihileth dies or until it is on a different plane of existence from the target.
 The charmed target is under the nihileth’s control and can't take reactions, and the nihileth and the target can